Tickets

 What are the best tower views in Chicago?

-There is no doubt that 360 CHICAGO and Skydeck are the best observation decks in Chicago; both have fantastic views of the city from different perspectives.
+There is no doubt that 360 CHICAGO and Skydeck are the best observation decks in Chicago.
+Both offer fantastic views of the city from different perspectives.
 If you are going to choose one based on just the views, perhaps it depends on where you are staying in Chicago.
-North of the river, near Michigan Avenue, is closer to 360 CHICAGO, and south downtown, near Wacker Drive, is closer to the Willis Tower Skydeck.
+North of the river, near Michigan Avenue is closer to 360 CHICAGO and south downtown near Wacker Drive is closer to the Willis Tower Skydeck.

 Wait times 360 CHICAGO vs. Skydeck

-360 CHICAGO has timed access to the elevator to control the wait times so that during busy tourist days, wait times are reduced for visitors.
-In addition, there is a skip-the ticket desk line to reduce time as well.
+360 CHICAGO has timed access to elevators to ensure that during busy tourist days, wait times are reduced for visitors.
+There’s also a skip-the-ticket desk line to further reduce wait times.
+We do our best to manage wait times and keep them to a minimum.

 Skydeck has timed elevator access during busy days and seasons and premium tickets to expedite entry as well.
-Willis Tower earns the status of the tallest building in Chicago, so naturally, travelers want to see it.
-Perhaps the lines are longer than 360 Chicago, but wait time comments definitely vary by day, time, and season.
+Willis Tower earns the status of tallest building in Chicago, so naturally, travelers want to see it.
+Perhaps the lines are longer than 360 CHICAGO, but wait times can vary by day, time, and season.

-The wait time difference between these towers?
+The wait time difference between these observation decks?
 Our answer is: It depends!
 We all do our best to ensure visitors get more time enjoying the views.

 360 CHICAGO TILT

-TILT is Chicago’s highest thrill ride it allows guests to grab onto the handlebars, lean forward, and hold their breath as the glass tilts to move 8 people 1,030 feet over Michigan Avenue.
+TILT is Chicago’s highest thrill!
+Guests grab the handlebars, lean forward, and hold their breath as the glass tilts forward, moving eight people 1,030 feet over Michigan Avenue.
 Guests actively participate in experiencing the movement and views from the glass.

-"I'd highly recommend the Tilt.
+"I'd highly recommend TILT.
 You lay against the glass windows and they tilt you over the edge of the building for a couple minutes.
-It's pretty wild."
+It's pretty wild." -Court

 Skydeck The Ledge